 Robert C. Vowels, Jr. - Men’s Basketball

-Teri Kromrei - Women’s Basketball,
+Teri Kromrei - Women’s Basketball, Women's Soccer

-Mike Miller - Men’s & Women’s Cross Country and Track & Field, Men's Lacrosse
+Mike Miller - Men's Lacrosse

 James Tinkey - Men’s Golf, Women's Golf

-P.J.
-Gradowski - Women's Lacrosse
+Chris Rossi - Men's Soccer, Women's Lacrosse

 CONFERENCES